Happening: Around the world

 The non-profit, artist-run organization, iKatun, artist group, The Institute of Infinitely Small Things, has reflected the use of "happenings" influence while incorporating the medium of internet.
-Their aim is one that "fosters public engagement in the politics of information".
+Their aim is one which "fosters public engagement in the politics of information".
 Their project entitled The International Database of Corporate Commands presents a scrutinizing look at the super-saturating advertisements slogans, and "commands" of companies.
-"The Institute for Infinitely Small Things" uses these commands to conduct research performances, performances in which we attempt to enact, as literally as possible, what the command tells us to do and where it tells us to do it.
-For example, a user may look at a long list of slogans on the website database section, and may submit, in text, his or her take on the most literal way to act out the slogan/ command.
-The iKatun team will then act out the slogan in a research-performance related way.
-This means of performance art draws on the collaboration of the web world and tangible reality to conduct a new, modern happening.
+"The Institute for Infinitely Small Things" uses the commands to conduct research performances, performances in which we attempt to enact, as literally as possible, what the command tells us to do and where it tells us to do it.

+Starting around 2010, a world-wide group called The Order of the Third Bird started creating flashmob style art appreciation happenings.

 In 2018 the Prague-based performance and poetics collective OBJECT:PARADISE was established by writers Tyko Say and Jeff Milton.
 The collective has since aimed to make poetry readings more similar to language happenings which involve a variety of interdisciplinary acts and performances occurring at the same time.